Shut Up (Kelly Osbourne album): Reception

 Shut Up received mixed reviews by critics.
-People magazine said "it takes a whole lot more than the right pedigree and the right haircut to make credible punk rock."
-The album had sold 155,000 copies in the U.S by 11 September 2003, according to Nielsen SoundScan.
+People magazine said "it takes a whole lot more than the right pedigree and the right haircut to make credible punk rock".
+The album had sold 155,000 copies in the US by 11 September 2003, according to Nielsen SoundScan.

 Track listing

-All songs written by Kelly Osbourne & PowerPack (Mike Beans Benigno, Chris Goer me, Tom Yezzi, Marc Russell), except where noted.
+All songs written by Kelly Osbourne and PowerPack (Mike Beans Benigno, Chris Goercke, Tom Yezzi, Marc Russell), except where noted.